 How to Find and Fix a Leaking Tire Valve

 The tire pressure must be present.
-Meaning, even if your tire is leaking air, you have to inflate the tire.
+Meaning, that even if your tire is leaking air, you have to inflate the tire.
 Then, using a spray bottle or a bottle with a soap and water mixture pour it on top of the valve.
 This mixture can be dish soap, hand soap, or car wash soap.
-Basically, something which allows for bubbling.
+Something that allows for bubbling.

 If the valve is leaking, you’ll automatically see bubbling as shown in the image above.
 Sometimes only tightening the valve is required as it might get loose over time.
 But if that doesn’t fix the problem, continue with the following steps.